 Back From the Brink

 Most otters return to land to sleep and nurse their young, and some species even spend significant time hunting there, too.
 But the sea otter is almost completely aquatic.
-Although it can walk on land (with some degree of difficulty, it has to be said), it is more than capable, if it so desires, of never setting foot on dry land once in its life.
-This seafaring member of the weasel family feeds, sleeps and mates in the water.
-It can even give birth there, which means that in many ways it is more aquatically adapted than seals, which must haul themselves up onto a beach or the ice to give birth.
+Although it can certainly walk on land, it tends to lumber around like a cross between a seal and a fat dog.
+In fact, it is more than capable, if it so desires, of never leaving the water once in its life – it feeds, sleeps and mates in the ocean, and can even give birth there.
+This means that in many ways the sea otter is more aquatically adapted than seals, which must haul themselves up onto a beach or the ice to have their young.

 The sea otter is considerably larger than one would probably imagine from their photographs or appearances in nature documentaries, and although I already knew in advance that it was the heaviest member of the mustelid family (albeit slightly surpassed in length by the giant otter, a freshwater species from South America), I was still surprised by the size of the animal when I finally saw a sea otter in real life.